YadamaNarendraReddy/Nuralink_mouse_hover_data_decoding/README.md

-# Neuralink Software Engineering Intern, Implant Challenge
+# Neuralink ML Engineering Intern, Implant Challenge

+# I am done the Challenge and I waiting for the interview process....

 ## Description